rmattila/text2orthic/README.md

 ## Features
 - Transcribe English words and sentences into Orthic shorthand
 - Render translations using a collection of glyphs created by [Hugh L. Callendar and Jeremy W. Sherman](https://orthic.shorthand.fun/manual#the-cursive-alphabet)
-- Easily expandable glyph set to add abbreviations, diphthongs, and other linguistic elements by simply adding corresponding PNGs to the resources folder
+- Easily expandable glyph set to add abbreviations, compounds, and other linguistic elements by simply adding corresponding PNGs to the resources folder

 ## Usage
 Input the English text you wish to translate, and the software will render the corresponding Orthic shorthand as an image.